 Simply add the following code to your theme's functions.php file:

 <?php wp_dequeue_style('wordpress-popular-posts') ?> (or disable the stylesheet via wp-admin > Settings > WordPress Popular Posts > Tools).

-If it fits the nature of my plugin and it sounds like something other users would like to have, there's a pretty good chance that I will implement it (specially if you actually provide some sample code with useful comments).
+If it fits the nature of my plugin and it sounds like something others would like to have, there's a pretty good chance that I will implement it (and if you actually provide some sample code with useful comments, much better hehe).

 Updates will come depending on my work projects (I'm a full-time web developer) and the amount of time I have on my hands.
-So please, don't ask for ETAs.
+Quick releases will happen only when/if critical bugs are spotted.

-Chances are that your question has been already answered either in the Support Forum or here in the FAQ section, so I will simply ignore your thread.
-It could also happen that maybe I just haven't read your post so please be patient (in the meanwhile, search the Support Forum for an answer).
+Chances are that your question has been already answered either at the Support Forum, the Installation section, or here in the FAQ section.
+So, since you chose not to read these sections I will simply ignore your posts as well.
+It could also happen that I'm just busy at the moment and haven't been able to read your post yet, so please be patient (in the meanwhile, search the Support Forum for an answer).

 For the time being, the Support Forum is the only way to contact me.
-Do not, please, do not use my email to get in touch with me unless I authorize you to do so.
+Please do not use my email to get in touch with me unless I authorize you to do so.

 Got something to say?
 Need help?